 Internally the Bank’s policies include an Employee Handbook, HR Policies Manual, Compliance Manual, and AML Manual.
 These policies set out the requirements and expectations for all staff members to follow in respect of their conduct and full compliance with UK law and regulation.

 The Bank’s core values respect the differences and diversity of our people and empower them to achieve the highest standards of professionalism and integrity, and this is reflected in our policies.
-We are proud to have achieved the Investors in People Gold accreditation, which is recognised across the world as a mark of excellence.
+We are proud to have achieved the Investors in People Platinum accreditation, which is recognised across the world as a mark of excellence.
 The Bank seeks to create a working environment that engenders freedom, equality, respect and co-operation.

 All staff are required to operate in line with the UK Individual Accountability regime, which requires individuals working at all levels to meet appropriate standards of conduct, and ensures that senior managers are held to account for misconduct that falls within their area of responsibility.

 Our equal opportunities policy is based on codes of practice produced by the Equality and Human Rights Commission and the Department for Work and Pensions.
-The Bank also has an established Whistleblowing procedure, which encourages all staff to speak out if they should have concerns about impropriety within the Bank.
+The Bank also has an established whistleblowing procedure, which encourages all staff to speak out if they should have concerns about impropriety within the Bank.

-As part of our ongoing pledge to prevent exposure to all forms of Modern Slavery, the Bank conducts a rigorous process of due diligence on all partners and suppliers who wish to work with us, and this is detailed in our procurement policy.
+As part of our ongoing pledge to prevent exposure to all forms of modern slavery, the Bank conducts a rigorous process of due diligence on all partners and suppliers who wish to work with us, and this is detailed in our procurement policy.

 The Bank completes a comprehensive risk assessment in respect of partners and suppliers.
 Any new relationships are only approved following satisfactory due diligence checks, and the Bank completes ongoing due diligence checks of existing suppliers, to include sight of a supplier’s modern slavery statement where applicable.